pimusicbox/pimusicbox/docs/manual.rst

 What is it?
 ===========

-Pi MusicBox lets you play all your music through your HiFi.
+Pi MusicBox lets you listen to your music through your HiFi.
 Supporting Spotify, Google Music, Soundcloud, YouTube, Podcasts, Apple Airplay, UPnP/DLNA, Internet Radio, not to mention your vast mp3 collection.
 A music player which you can operate from your couch using a tablet, smartphone, notebook or desktop computer.

-Connect your Raspberry Pi to speaker system, install the software and welcome to a new way of listening to music!
+Connect your Raspberry Pi to your speaker system, install the software and enjoy listening to all your music!

 Possibilities
 =============

-Pi MusicBox is designed to be operated not locally from the Pi itself, although if you connect a keyboard you could, but over the network from another computer, tablet or smartphone.
-In fact, probably any device with a modern web browser (Chrome 14+, Safari 6+, Firefox 11+, Internet Explorer 10+) is sufficient.
+Pi MusicBox is designed to be controlled over your home network from another computer, tablet or smartphone.
+In fact, any device with a modern web browser (Chrome 14+, Safari 6+, Firefox 11+, Internet Explorer 10+) can be your remote.
+You could also attach a keyboard or buttons for local operation if you wanted.

-Audio can be output not only to the line out jack of the Pi, but also through HDMI, USB soundcards and most of the available HAT soundcards.
-You can connect via WiFi or ethernet and play your own music files from the SD Card or network shares.
-The software will detect as much of the configuration as possible at startup and configure the system automatically.
+Connect your speakers directly via line out, HDMI or through an external USB or HAT soundcard.
+Play music from your SD Card or USB hard drive and use WiFi/ethernet to access music on network shares, internet radio as well as music from a number of supported streaming services.
+The software will detect as much of the configuration as possible at startup and configure the system for you automatically.

 Requirements